 Students reporting to school for in-person instruction will receive instruction from their assigned teacher.
 Teachers will be using Microsoft Teams and Seesaw for daily lessons to familiarize students with the platform and prepare them for seamless transitions to distance learning if needed.
 Teachers will also use these platforms to offer instruction to quarantined students during missed class sessions.

 While cellular coverage throughout the county remains an issue, locations for WiFi Rangers have been coordinated with local agencies.
-The following “hot-spot” locations have been established: Union Hill Church, Shady Grove, American Legion, Pecan Village, John Lewis building (old elementary school), Board of Education parking lot, Ellaville Baptist, and the parking lot between the schools.
-Information needed to access remote sites has been posted on the system website and Facebook page.
-We greatly appreciate our community partners that have helped make this possible.
 Virtual and distance learning students now have this as an option for internet service.
-Our WiFi Ranger equipment is being utilized to power many of these sites.
+Personal hot spot devices have been purchased but are in limited supply to accommodate individual learner needs.
 More locations are planned as additional equipment becomes available.
 All locations are open daily with internet access available from 9 to 3.

 Temperature scan stations have been established at three points of entry for both schools.
 Automatic scan stations with facial recognition are set up for car riders and bus riders.
 Hallway traffic will be directional and duty stations will be maintained to help socially distance traffic.
 Temperature scan devices are set to alert at 100.3.
 If a student shows an elevated temperature, they will be separated from students, and the nurse will recheck for accuracy.

-Buses will load one at a time.
-Car riders will be released according to car line up in the elementary school and by grade for the middle/high school.
+Students will load buses by one grade level at a time.
+Car riders will be released according to the car line up in the Elementary school, and by grade level for the Middle/High School.
 Mass dismissal on one bell will not take place.
-Additional pick-up lines at the front of SCES and side of SCMHS have been added to help relieve the concentration of students waiting for their transportation home.
+Additional pick-up lines for Pre-K only students are located at the front of SCES and on the side of SCMHS.
+These additional lines have been added to help relieve a mass concentration of students waiting for their transportation home.